vaganov/y-fast/README.md

 Asymptotically all the basic operations (find exact match, find predecessor/successor, insert/delete) in the y-fast trie data structure take amortized `O(ln H)` time (assuming `H` is the bit length of key).
-The main goal of this library is to provide a faster container than classic sorted associative containers (represented in benchmark tests by `std::map`) in practice.
+The main goal of this library is to provide an essentially faster container than classic sorted associative containers (represented in benchmark tests by `std::map`) in practice.
 This, however, may only be achieved under certain conditions.
 Namely, to profit from using `yfast::fastmap`, one:
 - **must** operate a large size container (over one million entries for faster lookups and over ten million entries for faster inserts)